Our Maternity service welcomes more than 300 babies a year.

 Childbirth education and ‘Positive Pregnancy’ appointments

-Your childbirth and breastfeeding classes can be booked at this time (see patient information sheets for session dates) and extra Positive Pregnancy midwife appointments can also be made for women who have had previous caesarean births or who may need healthy dietary and lifestyle change advice.
+Your childbirth and breastfeeding classes can be booked at this time, and extra Positive Pregnancy midwife appointments can also be made for women who have had previous caesarean births or who may need healthy dietary and lifestyle change advice.

 We also have midwife appointments available on Tuesdays at our CBD campus for women who may be experiencing postnatal breastfeeding difficulties, or who may need extra support and advice.

 Our midwives work in consultation with your Maternal and Child Health Nurses during the early weeks when you are home and we are able to contact your Doctor on your behalf if required.

 Additional Information and Resources

 There is a wealth of information available about pregnancy and childbirth.
 We recommend that you read the below information that is available online.
 Please speak to your midwife if you require brochures on any of the information.